 To maintain and renew your RN licensure every two years, candidates must complete 20 ongoing education credits.
 Nurses can earn credits by completing association-sponsored courses, as listed on the Illinois Nursing Workforce Center (INWC) website, presenting a paper at a professional conference, or completing certification courses.
 Renewal costs $80.
-According to 2018 data from the INWC, the pass rate for NCLEX-RN exams in Illinois matches the national average of 88%.
+According to 2020 data from the INWC, the pass rate for NCLEX-RN exams in Illinois is 88%, slightly higher than the national average of 87%.

 Employment Outlook For RNs in Illinois

-RNs enjoy a strong national job outlook, the BLS projects a job growth rate of 15% for RNs over the next decade — much faster than the national average employment growth rate.
-Illinois RNs have a median annual wage of $70,890 — moderately higher than their national median salary of $70,000.
+RNs enjoy a strong national job outlook.
+The BLS projects a job growth rate of 7% for RNs over the next decade, and Illinois RNs have a median annual wage of $74,560.
 RNs work in a variety of environments and specializations, including general medical and surgical hospitals, psychiatric and substance abuse treatment centers, and outpatient or home care assistance.
 The highest-paid RNs work in various specializations, including pharmaceuticals, institutional accounting, and private business.